TrackMyIndoorWorkout/TrackMyIndoorWorkout/README.md

 * For a successful local build you need to augment a dummy `secret.dart` file, see the the CI build script for a hint: https://github.com/TrackMyIndoorWorkout/TrackMyIndoorWorkout/blob/develop/.github/workflows/flutter_test.yml#L24
-* Execute `flutter format --line-length 100 .` at the project root.
+* Execute `dart format --line-length 100 .` at the project root.
   The project currently uses flutter format with 100 character line length.
 * Also run `flutter analyze` at the project root.
 That picks up the analyzer settings from the yaml.
   You can consider adding the format and the analyze execution in a client-side